 “When I began researching a pediatric-to-adult care transition program for adolescents with sickle cell disease (SCD), I was nervous.
 I knew little about SCD and even less about conducting research.
 In addition, as a twenty year-old, white male, I felt like an outsider in the hematology clinic, where most of the staff are adult, African-American women.
 It was these and other challenges that made this community-based research (CBR) project essential to my intellectual, professional, and personal development.
 Because of my experience conducting CBR, I want to become a Hart Fellow to expand my understanding of global social justice issues, engage in meaningful relationships with community partners, and conduct research that will address community needs.”

-Find the full application timeline for the 2017-2018 Hart Fellows Program here.
+Find the full recruitment timeline for the 2019-2020 Hart Fellows Program here.

 Preparation: Hart Fellows Retreat (May)